 This Civic Engagement Text Study can help you examine our relationship to civic engagement and how we want to take action to create a more just society.

 7. Access other vital resources.

 Download the Reform Jewish Students' Guide to Civic Engagement

-We are a part of the Students Learn Students Vote Coalition, dedicated to integrating engagement with democracy into campus culture, including making voting and voter registration more accessible on college campuses.
-The Coalition is working on devloping and adapting resources for a socially distances, digital world.
+We are a part of the Students Learn Students Vote Coalition (SLSV), dedicated to integrating engagement with democracy into campus culture, including making voting and voter registration more accessible on college campuses.
+The Coalition is working on developing and adapting resources for a socially distanced, digital world.
 Campus Takeover for National Voter Registration Day provides resources to register voters and a network of college campuses taking over campus for voter registration.
-Our work at the moment with SLSV Coalition is focused on getting out the vote amongst college students between now and the November election.
+Our work with SLSV Coalition is focused on getting out the vote among college students between now and the November election.
 Build the foundation now for long-term civic engagement on your campus through the SLSV Checklist and sample campus plans.

 Visit the Mobilize Our Voters page for general resources, Jewish text studies and discussion questions, and other tools to guide you in this work.